kubevela/kubevela.github.io/versioned_docs/version-v1.1/case-studies/gitops.md

 #### Apply the files in `clusters/`

+After storing bellow files in the Git config repo, we need to apply the GitOps config files in `clusters/` manually.

-Apply the `infra.yaml` to cluster, we can see that the MySQL in `infrastructure/` is automatically deployed:
+First, apply the `clusters/infra.yaml` to cluster, we can see that the MySQL in `infrastructure/` is automatically deployed:

 ```shell
 kubectl apply -f clusters/infra.yaml